Yesterday, I received an email from Polly who asked:

 3. Delete, edit & process.
 Once I upload photos to Lightroom I delete, edit, and process my images.
 Blurry shots are the first to go, then I start looking at photo composition and the subtle differences between each shot.
 Sometimes I adjust the exposure and clarity and other times I don’t process photos at all.
 It depends on the quality of my images.
 After I’m done editing, I’m left with one to five decent shots for the website.

 4. Export & upload to the Internet.
 Once I’m done processing the image, I export it from Lightroom and upload it to the blog.
 Typically, I pair an image with each article I post on RowdyKittens.
-I also send photos to friends and upload them to Instagram and Flickr.
+I also send photos to friends and upload them to Instagram.

 Parting Words . . .